Wild berries · Finland · Season 2026

 - Gene-Works does not charge recruitment fees.

 - Pickers choose when they pick and may leave when they decide.
-Please inform Gene-Works before leaving so deposit return and final payment matters can be handled.

 - Income is not guaranteed.
 It depends on delivered berries, berry quality, purchase prices, weather, harvest situation, region and individual picking.